Reconstruction of Quantum Fields: CCR, CAR and Transfields: Quadratic spaces and generalised statistics

-In this case we say that $F$ realises a transfermionic statistics of type $[q_{0},q_{1},\dots]_{-}$ or a transbosonic statistics of type $[q_{0},q_{1},\dots]_{+}$ respectively. \end{theorem} \begin{proof} See appendix. \end{proof} This shows that we can generate the partition functions presented in \cite{MedinaSanchezDakic2024} using quadratically generated algebras and more generally that at least for some of them there exists a first quantization picture that can be lifted to a second quantization one.
+This shows that we can generate the partition functions presented in \cite{MedinaSanchezDakic2024} using quadratically generated algebras and more generally that there exists a first quantization picture that can be lifted to a second quantization one.
 Interestingly, a classical result due to Priddy shows that algebras admitting a Poincar\'e--Birkhoff--Witt (PBW) basis are Koszul \cite{Priddy1970}.
 This implies the existence of a precise duality between the Hilbert--Poincar\'e series of the algebra and that of its Koszul dual.
 Concretely, if

 is a quadratic algebra of the form

 which is Koszul, then its \emph{Koszul dual} $A^!$ is defined as the quadratic algebra

 where $R^\perp \subset V^*\otimes V^*$ denotes the annihilator of $R$ with respect to the natural pairing $V^*\otimes V^* \times V\otimes V \to \Bbb C$.
 If